VNG-Realisatie/nlx/docs/docs/try-nlx/helm/accessapi.md

 ## Set port forwarding

-You have installed the NLX outway and the example service.
-The outway is currently only available from within the cluster.
+You have installed the NLX Outway and the example service.
+The Outway is currently only available from within the cluster.
 In order to make a request to our API via the outway, the outway must be available for your local machine.
 For this, you create a port forward.

-Before we can create a port forward we need the name of the outway pod.
+Before we can create a port forward we need the name of the Outway pod.
 You can find it by running the following command:

 ```
 kubectl -n nlx get pods